Niketw/opengl-physics/README.md

 Before you begin, ensure you have the following installed:

 1.  **Visual Studio Code**: The editor used for this project.
 You can download it from the [official website](https://code.visualstudio.com/).
-2.  **Visual Studio 2022**: Make sure the **Desktop development with C++** workload is installed.
+2.  **Visual Studio 2022**: Make sure the **Desktop development with C** workload is installed.
 This provides the required MSVC compiler and Windows SDK.
 You can get the Community version for free from the [Visual Studio website](https://visualstudio.microsoft.com/downloads/).
 3.  **CMake**: Download and install the latest version from the [CMake website](https://cmake.org/download/).
 Make sure to select the option to add CMake to the system `PATH` for all users.
 4.  **Git**: Required for cloning vcpkg and this repository.
 You can get it from the [Git website](https://git-scm.com/downloads).